Atteva wallengreni

 Atteva wallengreni is a moth of the Attevidae family.
 It is found in China (Guangdong, Hainan, Hongkong and Shaanxi), Indonesia (Bali), Malaysia (Perak), Thailand and Vietnam.

-The length of the forewings is 11–15 mm.
-The forewings are orange, with 29 to 55 white dots, some (especially submarginal dots) are fused to form a bar-like marking.
-The hindwings are orange, and semitransparent near to the base.
+Its forewings are about 11–15 mm long.
+They are orange with many white dots.
+Some dots join together to make short bar-like marks.
+The hindwings are also orange, and semitransparent near to the base.

 Etymology

-The species is named for Hans Daniel Johan Wallengren, the Swedish entomologist who described this species under the name Amblothridia fabricella.
+The species is named after Hans Daniel Johan Wallengren, the Swedish entomologist who described this species under the name Amblothridia fabricella.